Fitness for One and All Home Page

 Second, I have been sleeping better at night.
 This could be related to the first.
 I have found that if I eat foods that cause a wide fluctuation of my blood sugar during the day I have problems sleeping at night.
 It could also because the Food Based Ultra is providing some nutrient or nutrients that aid in sleep in forms that are being better utilized than what was found in my previous multi.

 Third, my sex drive has improved.
 My guess here is that the zinc in this product is better absorbed than that in previous supplements as zinc is involved in the production of testosterone and thus sex drive.
 The zinc is again from baker’s yeast in the Food Based Ultra while in my previous mega dose multi it was in the form of synthetic zinc picolinate.
 If this is the case, again, what is especially interesting is that this product “only” contains 15 mg of zinc (100% DV), while the previous multi’s I took contained as much 30 mg.
 I also tried ZMA, which contains 30 mg, and that amount was on top of what I was taking in my multi’s.
 But all of that zinc did not provide as much benefit as the 15 mg in this product.

 Fourth, my powerlifting training has been going particularly well.

 It is very possible that all of these points are related.
 Improved blood sugar control would aid sleep, as would increased testosterone levels.
-Sleeping better at night would in turn increase testosterone levels as testosterone is mainly released during sleep, especially REM sleep.
+Sleeping better at night would in turn increase testosterone levels as testosterone is mainly released during sleep, especially during REM sleep.
 And the increased testosterone levels would increase both sex drive and muscular development.
-So there is a synchronicity going on here that is proving beneficial.
+This all means, there is a synchronicity going on here that is proving beneficial.

 Twinlab Email Exchange